njerigitao/SA-02-WK2/README.md

 ## Instructions
 1. Fork and clone this repo to your local environment
 2. Follow the prompts for each input as suggested on the README file
-3. Use 'node(name).js' to run each file
+3. Use 'node(name).js' to run each command
 ### Case Swapper
 ## Description
 The case swapper is a javascript function that accepts a string as input and swaps the case of each character.
 For example, if you input 'The Quick Brown Fox', the output will be 'tHE qUICK bROWN fOX'.